How does (Can-C™ N-Acetylcarnosine) actually work to reverse cataracts?

 Researchers recently learned that the healthy eye contains high levels of the natural antioxidant carnosine.
 Interestingly the eyes of those suffering from degenerative ocular diseases such as cataracts were found to be grossly deficient in this essential ocular antioxidant.

 The prime ingredient in Can-C™ is a proprietary form of N-acetylcarnosine, a highly specific intraocular released form of carnosine which acts as both a stabilizer and carrier for the di-peptide L-carnosine, safely delivering it into the aqueous humour of the eye, (the fluid area surrounding the lens).
 It is here, that the bio-identical antioxidant becomes most active in its ability to act as a natural and highly effective anti-oxidant.
 Important Note: Years of research were spent to identify a specific purity level of N-acetyl-carnosine (NAC) that that would ensure both safety and optimal results.
 This purity level is highly proprietary and only the patented Can-C N-acetylcarnosine eye drops should be applied to the eyes.
-Look for the approved Can-C hologram on the box of any Can-C eye drop product prior to applying to the eyes. – Innovative Vision Products.
+Look for the approved Can-C hologram by our approved manufacturer Profound Products on the box of any Can-C eye drop product prior to applying to the eyes.